digital-ai/release-integration-sdk-workshop/part-2/lab-5-install-deploy.md

 For the example use following answers (example on the Azure):

 For minikube / Docker Desktop choose 'PlainK8s' for K8sSetup and use default storage classes.
-When using minikube or Docker you can use any host name you want, for example `ns-yourname-xlr.local`.
+When using minikube or Docker you can use any host name you want, for example `deploy-ns-yourname.local`.

 ```text
 ?
 Following kubectl context will be used during execution: `minikube`?